chriswzou/blog/_posts/2020-07-07-substructure-search.md

             results.append(mol_doc['smiles'])
     return results
 ```
 With this approach, we reduce the median query time to 60 milliseconds.
 This is already below the [classical UI requirement](https://www.nngroup.com/articles/response-times-3-important-limits/) of 100ms for instantaneous response, so it'd serve well for a scientist testing patterns one by one.
-However, we're also interested in serving scientists screening many fragments at a time, and a 500 fragment screen would still take 30 seconds.
-Can we make this even faster?

-## Taking Advantage of MongoDB
+## Taking Things Further
-...more to come...
+While a 60 ms query time is great for individual searches, a 500-molecule screen might still take up to 30 seconds.
+Keeping in mind that scientists typically have great compute resources at their disposal, there are a couple of obvious next steps that I may explore in the future:
+1. In `SubSearch`, the for loop is embarrassingly parallel.
+Each iteration runs an entirely separate operation on a different data object.
+Python supports parallelizing for loops through the `multiprocessing` module.
+2. MongoDB supports "sharding" load over multiple servers.
+This would be the task of a database administrator and would be of great help with larger datasets, which would strain the working memory of machines like my Macbook.
+3. While the rdkit Pattern fingerprint is optimized for substructure searching, there are a number of other fingerprints usable for similar purposes; chemists may wish to perform similarity and identity searches as well.
+In practical use, `AddPatternFingerprints` might be just one part of a larger method that adds many fingerprints to molecule documents.

+## Wrapping Up
+This implementation is part of my Google Summer of Code project, an open-source contribution to RDKit.
+You can find the full [source code](https://github.com/rdkit/mongo-rdkit) here; I would welcome any and all contributions!